Guide to opponents in Kali yuga

 Description:

 Very common and popular.
 Usually don't accept anything contrary to their 'feelings' (manoratha, inflated ahankara) - against any genuine authority and sadhana which would limit their sense gratification.
 At the same time they tend to accept bogus ones which cater to their delusions.
 Love the idea of doing their own thing and still being considered spiritual.
 Obviously they hate Bhagavad Gita As It Is since it shatters those delusions (see quotes below) so they label it as 'intolerant' (implying that any nonsense and evil should be tolerated).
-Typical slogans: 'everything goes' (but personal God), 'spiritual, not religious', etc.
+Favorite slogans: 'everything goes' (but personal God), 'spiritual, not religious', 'you're powerful' etc.

 Their types and attitudes are seen from lecture topics on New Age: